top of page

 • shared rules prevent conflicting implementations

-• dependencies structurally visible.
+• dependencies anatomically visible.

 Certification rule:

-Multiple enterprise initiatives adopt shared enterprise architecture.
+Multiple enterprise initiatives adopt shared enterprise anatomy.

 Enterprise — Enterprise Convergence

-Entire bank governed by one enterprise architecture.
+Entire bank governed by one enterprise architecture (anatomy).

 Indicators: